 Douglas Trumbull (1942-2022)

-After "2001", Trumbull made his directorial debut in an eco sci-fi film he conceived entitled "Silent Running", which achieved cult status, all on a $1 million budget.
-By the 1970s, Trumbull had other commitments and declined an offer to provide the visual effects for George Lucas' "Star Wars".
-At the same time, Steven Spielberg, who was 29, started principal photography on his sci-fi movie "Close Encounters".
-He rewatched Kubrick's "2001" in preparation and found the masterpiece intimidated him more than to have him inspired.
-Spielberg hired Trumbull, who was then under contract at Paramount Pictures on a loan-out, to contribute the visual effects for "Close Encounters".
-The film earned Trumbull and his team an Oscar nomination for Best Visual Effects, which it lost to "Star Wars".
+After "2001," Trumbull made his directorial debut with an eco-sci-fi film he conceived, entitled "Silent Running," which achieved cult status despite being made on a $1 million budget.
+By the 1970s, Trumbull had other commitments and declined an offer to provide the visual effects for George Lucas' "Star Wars."
+At the same time, Steven Spielberg, about 29, began principal photography on his sci-fi movie "Close Encounters."
+He rewatched Kubrick's "2001" in preparation and found the masterpiece intimidated him more than it inspired him.
+Spielberg hired Trumbull, then under contract to Paramount Pictures on a loan-out, to contribute the visual effects for "Close Encounters."
+The film earned Trumbull and his team an Oscar nomination for Best Visual Effects, which they lost to "Star Wars."
 Trumbull also worked with director Robert Wise in films such as "The Andromeda Strain" and "Star Trek: The Motion Picture" (the latter earned Trumbull his second Academy Award nomination).
-He also received his third Oscar nomination for his groundbreaking effects in Ridley Scott's "Blade Runner".
+He also received his third Oscar nomination for his groundbreaking visual effects work in Ridley Scott's "Blade Runner."

-Douglas' second directorial feature was "Brainstorm", starring Natalie Wood in her final role.
-The movie was the first to showcase his Showscan process (70mm film photographed at 60 frames per sec) during the virtual reality sequences, but due to the cost, MGM withdrew the idea.
+Douglas's second directorial feature was "Brainstorm," starring Natalie Wood in her final role.
+The movie was the first to showcase his Showscan process (70mm film photographed at 60 frames per second) in the virtual-reality sequences, but due to the cost, MGM withdrew the idea.
 In November 1981, during a production break, Wood drowned under unknown circumstances while on a boat trip to Catalina Island.
-This setback caused MGM to file an insurance complaint, and the film remained unfinished until two years later.
-These experiences caused Trumbull to withdraw from the film industry and delve his passion into working on new technology for cinema and filmmakers.
+This setback prompted MGM to file an insurance claim, and the film remained unfinished for two years.
+These experiences led Trumbull to withdraw from the film industry and delve into his passion for developing new technology for cinema and filmmakers.
 He even created the "Back to the Future" ride at Universal Studios.

-Here are the clips of the outstanding work of visual effects he provided during his career.
+Here are the clips showcasing the outstanding visual effects work he provided throughout his career.

 No comments: